 Lessons in creating a landing page

-If your event is more than one webinar, you should have a landing page (not just a registration page).
+If your event involves more than one webinar, you should have a landing page, not just a registration page.
 That means design, copy, web development, and more planning.

-Initially, part of my search for a good webinar tool was a nice registration page builder.
-In the end, nothing looked as nice as the landing page that BenoƮt Chabert, masterfully crafted.
+Initially, part of my search for a reliable webinar tool included an efficient registration page builder.
+In the end, nothing looked as attractive as the landing page Benoît Chabert masterfully crafted.

-It made a huge difference for branding and visibility.
-We were able to add it as a page on our own website, creating a more seamless flow to get people who were interested in Discoverr to check out Deliverr, and vice versa.
+It significantly increased our branding and visibility: We were able to add it as a page on our website, which enticed people who were interested in Discoverr to check out Deliverr, and vice versa.

-Every event landing page needs to speak in the same language as your audience – that means focusing on what’s important to them and highlighting what they’ll get out of the event.
+Every event landing page needs to speak in the same language as your audience.
+You need to use the same terms they’re familiar with, focus on what’s important to them, and highlight what they’ll get out of the event.

-To get this right, you need to bring on a wordsmith or three to get the copy down.
+To nail this, you need to bring on a wordsmith (or three) to sharpen the copy.

-Deliverr’s Celena Chong focuses on user acquisition and reducing bounce rate and churn across the site.
-She does this with the sharp wit of a trained journalist.
-She took professional landing page copy that read like a manual and helped make it pop (and drive registrants).
+Deliverr’s Celena Chong focuses on reducing bounce rate and churn across the site.
+With her journalistic wit, she took professional landing page copy that read like a manual and made it pop (and drive registrants).

 Before: Laundry list/school syllabus